 Right next to the candy shop was Funland Seaside Arcade.
 We all enjoyed some old and new games.

-Day 7: Astoria, Mt.
 St. Helens.
-Stay in Portland at airport hotel.
+Stay in Portland at an airport hotel.

 The next Astoria stop was Lewis and Clark National Historical Park.
 There is a fee to enter, but we were living it up with our everykidoutdoors.gov benefit, giving free National Park passes to fourth graders and their families.
-We breezed through the museum and then headed to the outside replica of their quarters where they wintered for 5 months.
-Here are some interesting Lewis and Clarck exploration facts:
+We breezed through the museum and then headed to the outside replica of their quarters, where they wintered for 5 months.
+Here are some interesting Lewis and Clarck facts:

 - They boiled 1,400 gallons of seawater to make 448 cups of salt (to preserve rations for their return trip).

-- Lewis was wearing buckskins and got shot in the rear by one of his men who thought he was an elk.
+- Lewis was wearing buckskins and got shot in the rear by one of his men, who thought he was an elk.

-At this point in the trip, I was claustrophobic in the car and buried in ketchup packets, Styrofoam boxes of leftovers, and maps.
+At this point in the trip, I was claustrophobic in the car and buried in ketchup packets, styrofoam boxes of leftovers, and maps.
 But we were heading to the great Mount St. Helens.

-We listened to more “Adventures of Coyote Sunrise” on the drive.
-We realized that with our individual devices and content specific to our interests based on algorithms, we are all in our own curated worlds.
-It was special to share the experience of a story.
+We listened to more Adventures of Coyote Sunrise on the drive.
+We realized that, with our individual devices and content tailored to our interests, we are often in our own curated worlds.
+It was special to share the experience of a story together.

-We woke their carsick-selves up to explore the magnificent lava tubes and caves.
-Hearing our voices echo off all the hardened lava was so cool.
-But the most beautiful part was seeing my kids, full of wonder, and thought, God really did make humans the pinnacle of all creation.
+We woke their carsick selves up to explore the magnificent lava tubes and caves.
+It was quiet, and we had the forest to ourselves.
+Hearing our voices echo off all the hardened lava was intriguing.
+The most beautiful part was seeing my kids, full of wonder and thought, “God really did make humans the pinnacle of all creation.”

 There were bugs- mosquitoes and horse flies- which made the kids shriek.
 I wanted to do the Ape Cave Trail with more lava tubes, but it required an advanced reservation, and we arrived after the last tour ended.